Jeremy Matthew Danker: Perak UPB my/team

 Jeremy moved to another now defunct Malaysian Super League team UPB MyTeam after a successful open trial under a reality TV series MyTeam launched in 2006.
 UPB MyTeam was then invited to join the Malaysian Premier League for 2007 season where they finished the season as runners up and thus, was promoted to the Malaysian Super League for the 2008 season.

 Kuala Lumpur FA

 After MyTeam was disbanded, Jeremy moved on and played for Kuala Lumpur FA.
 He was a regular starter for the team until some miscommunication led him to sign for Sabah FA during the transfer window.

 Sabah FA

 Jeremy suffered a new blow when he did not manage to appear for Sabah FA in the remainder games of the league.
 His contract was then terminated unlawfully by Sabah FA and the case is currently pending settlement from both parties.

 Johor United

 Jeremy moved on with Johor United for the 2011/2012 season in the Malaysia Premier League.
 He had a fruitful pre-season start for the club after appearing regularly and scored on several occasion.
-Despite the bright start, Jeremy was only given less than a handful appearance for the club and left the club after serving his contract.
+Despite the bright start, Jeremy was only given less than a handful of appearances for the club and left the club after serving his contract.